Andrew Brunson: International relations

-U.S. repatriot
+U.S. repatriation

 Release

 On Friday, October 12, 2018 Brunson was released and flown to the United States, where he met in the Oval Office with President Trump the next day.

 Prison memoir

-American politics

-Since his return, Brunson has become involved in US political activism, telling a group including many Republican members of Congress that the United States is the new "Babylon" due to not following Christian nationalist social policies.

 Rumor of would-be assassination

 In 2020, a Turkish ex secret service agent imprisoned in Argentina, Serkan Kurtulus, said to reporters that in 2016, when Brunson was in Turkey, individuals with ties to the Turkish government had requested for Kurtulus to recruit someone to assassinate Brunson with the intention of making the assassination appear the work of individuals within exiled Turkish preacher Fethullah Gülen's Hizmet network, Kurtulus's saying that the officials had asked him "to find a young person, a religious person who would sacrifice himself for the nation".
 A spokesperson for the Turkish Embassy in Washington, D.C., denied Kurtulus's claim.